alex-piccione/portfolio-2025-api/README.md

 ## Deploy

+### On Azure

+TODO: is this still true ??

 API is deployed in Azure, in a Web App Service.
 [TODO: detail CD on Azure with GitHiub action]
 Since the database is not part of this deploy, it is not described here.

+### On private server

+"distroless" Dockerfile
+✅ Minimal attack surface (no shell, package manager, etc.)
+✅ Only contains your application and minimal runtime
+✅ Regularly updated by Google
+✅ Industry standard for production containers